arananet/Tapuino-Reloaded/README.md

 # Tapuino-Reloaded

-By @edu_arana in collaboration with @groovydrifter & @jgilcas.
-Based on the original design of Peter Edwards.
+Designed in 2017 By @edu_arana in collaboration with @groovydrifter & @jgilcas.
+Based on the original schematic design of Peter Edwards.

 # Updates

+12/11/2019: Updated license stuff (I usually not do this but I must start it with this).

+12/11/2019: Released version 0.41 using Arduino Nano and 128x32 oled screen.

 17/02/2018: Fixed a issue with the 2n2222.
 Not required anymore.